Appdynamics/apache-spark-monitoring-extension/README.md

 5. More general Spark related information can be found on the Spark homepage - http://spark.apache.org/docs/3.0.0/

 ## Installation
-1. Run "mvn clean install"
+1. Run "mvn clean install" from "ApacheSparkRepo"
 1. Unzip the contents of SparkMonitor-\<version\>.zip file (&lt;ApacheSparkRepo&gt; / targets) and copy the directory to `<your-machine-agent-dir>/monitors`.
 2. Edit config.yml file and provide the required configuration (see Configuration section)
 3. Restart the Machine Agent.